Are Airline Credit Cards Worth it?

 Travel rewards

-The more you use your airline credit card, the closer you get to elite status and impressive travel rewards, such as companion passes, which allow you to choose one person to fly free of airline charges.
+The more you use your airline credit card, the closer you get to elite status and impressive travel rewards, such as companion passes.

 You may also be able to qualify for discounts on flights.
 For example, The Citi® / AAdvantage® Platinum Select® World Elite Mastercard® offers an annual $125 flight discount when you spend $20,000 in a cardmembership year and renew your card.